 Follow the detailed instructions found at the beginning of the PUMP section of the Fast catalogue.

-ii.
 Closed Center Pressure Compensating: (John Deere, except 6000, 7000, 8000 & 9000 Series, AGCO White).
-Use the Restrictor Orifice that is wiretied to the ACE pump.
-Install it in the inlet port of the ACE hydraulic motor.

 Follow the detailed instructions found at the beginning of the PUMP section of the Fast catalogue.